LiRem101/parser-analyser/README.md

 Every node of the DDG holds a single Quil instruction.
 The edges indicate which instructions have to be executed before their instruction can be executed.
-This is done by checking variable dependency.
+This is done by checking variable dependence.
 Unconditional jumps are resolved before creating the DDG and not listed as nodes.

 Conditional jumps in the program pose a problem to the DDG.